rajivshah3/documentation/utils/0.1/official/load-balancer/overview.md

 # Client load balancer

-**The [client load balancer](https://github.com/iotaledger/client-load-balancer) allows you to configure the [JavaScript client library](root://client-libraries/0.1/getting-started/js-quickstart.md) with backup nodes in case of request errors.
+**The [client load balancer](https://github.com/iotaledger/client-load-balancer) allows you to configure the core JavaScript client library with backup nodes in case of request errors.
 This utility is a useful for cases where the connected node goes offline or it has deleted the transactions you are searching for during one of its local snapshots.**

 ## Prerequisites